ollyrowe/whittle/README.md

 ## 🧾 Rules

-- 15 letters, all to be placed within a 5x6 grid
+- You have 15 letters, all to be placed within the 5 x 6 board
-- Place letters to form words and join them together until all letters have been placed
+- Place the letters on the board to form words and join these words together until all of the letters have been placed
 - Words must be spelt from left to right or from top to bottom
-- Can you _whittle_ it down and place as few words as possible?
+- The colour of the tiles will change to identify whether the places letters for valid words
+- All words must be connected to win the game

 ## ✨ Inspiration